RutgerIddink/node-dpapi/README.md

 ## FAQ:
 Q: Does this work on all platforms?

-A: Currently it just works on Windows
+A: Currently it just works on Windows, calling the protectData function from any other platform will result in an exception.